vrmarcelino/CCMetagen/README.md

 kma -i $SAMPLE -o sample_out_kma -t_db $db -t $th -1t1 -mem_mode -and
 ```

-If you want to calculate abundance in reads per million (RPM) or to calculate the proportion of mapped reads, add the flag -ef (extended features):
+If you want to calculate abundance in reads per million (RPM) or in number of reads (fragments), or if you want to calculate the proportion of mapped reads, add the flag -ef (extended features):
 ```
 kma -ipe $SAMPLE_R1 $SAMPLE_R2 -o sample_out_kma -t_db $db -t $th -1t1 -mem_mode -and -apm f -ef
 ```